 - Oil.
 I use olive oil, but you can use avocado oil, canola oil, or even melted butter or margarine.

 - Vinegar.
 This is the secret ingredient in these air buns.
 The vinegar preserves gluten bonds, keeping them from popping.
-Vinegar is like a conditioner for dough, it keeps the yeast happy and helps it to work better, resulting in the buns expanding like crazy.
+Vinegar is like a conditioner for dough, it keeps the yeast happy and helps it to work better, resulting in the buns expanding.

 - Salt.
 It slows the rising process, plus salt makes the bread taste better, resulting in a great tasting bun.

 This air bun recipe can be made in a KitchenAid mixer with the dough attachment if you have one, which saves a lot of time.
 However, if you don't have a stand mixer, not to worry; you can mix these up by hand quite easily.
 Just use a wooden spoon until you can't mix it anymore, then use your hands to mix the flour in.

 Firstly, mix ½ cup lukewarm water, 1 tablespoon yeast, and 1 teaspoon cane sugar in a medium bowl.
 Let it sit for 5 minutes.
 It will start to get foamy on top.